Enter password to view case study

 Context

 N!mbus was losing customers after demos.
-Sales could sell the product, but users couldn't navigate it independently—leading to significant post-demo drop-off (exact rate tracked by sales team), high churn risk, and growing support costs.
+Sales could sell the product, but users couldn't navigate it independently — leading to post-demo drop-off, high churn risk, and growing support costs.

-I led a full redesign to close this gap: rebuilt the information architecture, designed structured onboarding, improved accessibility (WCAG 2.1 AA), and established a design system from scratch.
+I led a full redesign: rebuilt the information architecture, established a design system from scratch, and improved accessibility (WCAG 2.1 AA).

 Before: